Metformin: Effect, Side Effects & Avoiding Diarrhoea

 Record your intake schedule and all medications in your digital medication plan.

-Gastrointestinal complaints: common but manageable
+Gastrointestinal complaints: common, but manageable

 SymptomFrequencyCourse